-Governors have responsibilities for the school's policy framework.
-They will hold the headteacher to account for the implementation of this policy and receive regular reports on its effectiveness of this policy.
-As well as fulfilling their legal obligations, the governing boards or management committee should also make sure that clear information is provided for parents on the subject content and the right to request that their child is withdrawn.
+Governors have responsibilities for the School's policy framework.
+They will hold the headteacher to account for the implementation of this policy receive regular reports on its effectiveness of this policy.
+As well as fulfilling their legal obligations, the governing board should also make sure that clear information is provided for parents on the subject content and the right to request that their child is withdrawn.

 Parents/carers have a legal right to view this policy and to have information about the school's RSE provision.
 They also have a legal right to withdraw their son or daughter from dedicated sex education lessons if they wish.
 Langley Grammar School will take account of any religious issues or parental concerns, however, students will not automatically be removed from lessons unless a parent makes a formal request to the Headteacher.
 The school's approach to RSE will encourage dialogue between parents/carers and their children prior to some key aspects of the educational programme.
-The value of family life will always be promoted within the RSE curriculum.
+The value of family life is always promoted within RSE.

-The Behaviour and Welfare Practitioner is a trained counsellor and plays a key role in RSE both in terms of pastoral support for students and advice for staff.
-Students can self-refer and the BWP/counsellor can provide or signpost them to support for personal difficulties.
+The Behaviour and Welfare Practitioner plays a role in RSE both in terms of pastoral support for students.
+Students can self-refer and the counsellor can also support them with personal and some academic difficulties.

 Outside agencies and speakers will be involved in some aspects of the RSE programme as and when required.
 The school will also promote relevant outside agencies that students can access.
-Outside agencies and speakers will be carefully chosen to ensure students are presented with balanced views and are not exposed to campaigning on behalf of any particular issue.